aj7tt/placement-22/README.md

  # :gift: Placement'22- A Complete Roadmap :gift:
 <br>
-This repository consists of all the necessary contents required for your placement with a fine roadmap and short notes.The roadmap has followed the path of cognizant: Digital Nurture program.
+This repository consists of all the necessary contents required for your placement with a fine roadmap and short notes.The roadmap has followed the path of **cognizant: Digital Nurture program**.
 It will be a complete roadmap for your placement prep. <br>
 About the material : The material has been taken and combined from various different sources.